kemalcr/kemal-session/README.md

   per_session: false                           # see below
 )
 ```
+#### CSRF Token per request or per session?
-If `per_session` is `false` (the default), the token is valid for one use;
+If `per_session` is `false` (the default), the token changes after one single submission; this is
+ideal for "classic" web pages that are fully loaded for each request.

-if `per_session` is `true` the token does not change during a session's lifetime.
+If `per_session` is `true` the token is not automatically updated during a session's lifetime;
+manual changes via `env.session.string("csrf","new_token")` are still possible.
-This is useful for partial page updates with AJAX-based approaches like HTMX.
+This is useful for partial page updates with AJAX-based approaches like [HTMX](https://htmx.org),
+as you can change the CSRF token with each full page load while keeping it the same for partial operations.

 ### CSRF for API Endpoints